urbit/tlon.io/content/dev/dev-guide.md

 We can now create a glob from the directory.
 To do so, navigate to `http://localhost:80/docket/upload` in the browser.
 This will bring up the `%docket` app's Globulator tool.

-- Simply select the `hello` desk from the drop-down, click `Choose file` and select the `hello-glob` folder in the the file browser, then hit `glob!`.
+- Simply select the `hello` desk from the drop-down, click `Choose file` and select the `hello-glob` folder in the file browser, then hit `glob!`.
 - Now if we return to our ship's homescreen, we should see the tile looks as we specified in the docket file: `http://localhost:80`
 - And if we click on the tile, it'll load the `index.html` in our glob.
 - Our app is working!